2dv514/syllabus/examination/part_1/README.md

 ## Disposition
 You will be examined trough a written report.
 Below you could see a recommended structure of your report.
 You are free to add own sub-headlines if you want.
 Please think about the structure and your language. **Use headlines, make paragraphs, check your spelling and grammar.
 Use images, tables if needed**.
-Think that this report should be read

 ### Introduction